expo/expo/docs/pages/guides/authentication.md

 import * as WebBrowser from 'expo-web-browser';
 import { useAuthRequest, ResponseType } from 'expo-auth-session';

+/* @info <strong>Web only:</strong> This method should be invoked on the page that the auth popup gets redirected to on web, it'll ensure that authentication is completed properly.
+On native this does nothing. */
 WebBrowser.maybeCompleteAuthSession();
+/* @end */

 // Endpoint
 const discovery = {